-6.1 - T2 Have all authorized warning originators complete a two-hour online course on IPAWS procedures and appropriate use.
-6.1 - T3 Provide training in social media use, and establish a regional platform to exchange best practices and develop regional awareness around existing social media capabilities.
-6.1 - T4 Deliver the California's Senior Officials Workshop to elected and senior officials across the region with an emphasis on emergency public information and warning.
-EXERCISES 6.1 - Ex1 Conduct a regional exercise to evaluate JIC operations.
-6.1-Ex2 Conduct exercise(s) that involve those with access and functional needs and isolated populations to evaluate emergency public information and warning capabilities to reach these groups.
-6.1-Ex3 Conduct local and regional exercises to test and evaluate regional Warning Support Cell capabilities 6.1-Ex4 Involve local media in exercises to educate all participants on emergency public information and warning roles, responsibilities and capabilities.
-6.1-Ex5 Conduct coordinated testing of warning systems from across the region.
+6.1-T2 Have all authorized warning originators complete a two-hour online course on IPAWS procedures and appropriate use.
+6.1-T3 Provide training in social media use, and establish a regional platform to exchange best practices and develop regional awareness around existing social media capabilities.
+6.1-T4 Deliver the California's Senior Officials Workshop to elected and senior officials across the region with an emphasis on emergency public information and warning.
+EXERCISI EXERCISES 6.1-Ex1 Conduct a regional exercise to evaluate JIC operations.
+6.1-Ex1 6.1-Ex2 Conduct a regional exercise to evaluate JIC operations.
+Conduct exercise(s) that involve those with access and functional needs and isolated populations to evaluate emergency public information and warning capabilities to reach these groups.
+Conduct exercise(s) that involve those with access and functional needs and isolated populations to evaluate emergency public information and warning 6.1-Ex2 Conduct exercise(s) that involve those with access and functional needs and isolated populations to evaluate emergency public information and warning capabilities to reach these groups.
+Conduct local and regional exercises to test and evaluate regional Warning